apaivinen/sentinel-playbooks/Revoke-EntraIDUserSignInSessions/readme.md

 # Revoke-EntraIDUserSignInSessions

 This is just a simple revoke user sign in sessions playbook for incident and entity triggers.
+More detailed description can be found [here](https://www.apaivinen.fi/posts/Revoke-User-Sign-In-Sessions-by-Logic-App-Sentinel-Playbook/)

 # Description